ziemsky/fs-structure/readme.md

 * [Testing Strategy]

 ## Licence
-All source code in this repository is licenced to use as specified in [MIT licence][mit licence].
+Entire source code in this repository is licenced to use as specified in [MIT licence][mit licence].

 Summary of the intention for allowed use of the code from this repository:
 * Feel free to use it in any form (source code or binary) and for any purpose (personal use or commercial).